 Early Intervention refers to educational and various therapy services provided to help children with special needs with an array of …Learn More

 In the year 2006, the computer lab underwent a major restructuring.
-The DELL Asia Pacific Foundation donated 20 high end …Learn More
+The DELL Asia Pacific Foundation donated 20 high end desktop …Learn More

 Practical Class is mainly for young adults who were discharged upon attaining the maximum schooling age of 19.
-Here the …Learn More
+Here …Learn More

 The goal of occupational therapy is to enable children with cerebral palsy to participate in activities of daily living that …Learn More